versx/iPhoneController/README.md

 1. Copy your GC `config.json` to the new `releases/config` folder
 1. In your `bin` folder, create a `profiles` folder
 1. Copy your mobile provisioning profile to the new `profiles` folder

+## Single App Mode
+In order to reapply the SAM profile, you'll need to do the following:
+1. Copy `sam_pogo.mobileconfig` to your `bin` folder 1.)
+In AC2, click on the `Apple Configurator 2` menu and choose `Install Automation Tools`.
+1.)
+In AC2, click on the `Apple Configurator 2` menu and choose `Preferences` > `Organization` > click on your org and choose `Export Supervision Identity` in the bottom left.
+1.)
+Move the .crt and .der files to your `bin` folder and rename them to `org.crt` and `org.der`.

 ## Updating
 1. `git pull` (from root of folder)